 Local Versus Remote Exceptions

 Most error conditions are detected on the client side and raised locally in the client.
 For example, if an attempt to contact a server fails, the client-side run time raises a

 ConnectTimeoutException.
-However, there are three specific error conditions (shown as shaded in the Ice run-time exception hierarchy diagram) that are detected by the server and made known explicitly to the client-side run time via the Ice protocol:
+However, there are three specific error conditions (shown as shaded in the Ice run-time exception hierarchy diagram) that are detected by the server and transmitted to the client-side run time via the Ice protocol: